On the rigidity of uniform Roe algebras over uniformly locally finite coarse spaces: Introduction

 \begin{cor} Let $(X,d)$ and $(Y,\partial)$ be uniformly locally finite metric spaces such that all the ghost projections in $\cstu(X)$ and $\cstu(Y)$ are compact.
 If $\cstu(X)$ and $\cstu(Y)$ are isomorphic, then $(X,d)$ and $(Y,\partial)$ are coarsely equivalent. \end{cor}

-We do not known whether a Cartan masa can contain a non-compact ghost projection (see the conclusion of \eqref{ThmIsoImpliesRigIsoGhost}); see however Example~\ref{Ex.Ghost}.
+We do not know whether a Cartan masa can contain a non-compact ghost projection (see the conclusion of \eqref{ThmIsoImpliesRigIsoGhost}); see however Example~\ref{Ex.Ghost}.

-A uniformly locally finite metric space which coarsely embeds into a Hilbert space but which does not have property A was constructed in \cite{ArzhantsevaGuentnerSpakula2012}, Theorem 1.1.
+A uniformly locally finite metric space which coarsely embeds into a Hilbert space but does not have property A was constructed in \cite{ArzhantsevaGuentnerSpakula2012}, Theorem 1.1.
 Although this space does not have property A, all ghost projections in $\cstu(X)$ are compact (see \cite{RoeWillett2014}, Theorem 1.4).
 In particular, it follows from Theorem 1.1 of \cite{Yu2000} that this space satisfies the coarse Baum--Connes conjecture.

+Our main technical contribution is that for uniformly locally finite metric spaces $X$ and $Y$, any isomorphism $\cstu(Y)\to\cstu(X)$ must satisfy a certain kind of automatic uniform approximation for ``banded'' operators.
+We believe that this is likely to have other applications, especially to banded matrices in operator theory and mathematical physics.
+We proceed to give an informal description of this result, and refer to Definition \ref{Def.CoarseLike} and Theorem \ref{T.Approximation} for precise statements and generalization for nonmetrizable spaces.
 Let $(X,\cE)$ and $(Y,\cF)$ be metrizable uniformly locally finite coarse spaces.
-We prove that any isomorphism $\cstu(Y)\to \cstu(X)$ must satisfy a `coarse-like' property.
-Vaguely speaking, given such isomorphism, we show that for every $\eps>0$ there exists an assignment $F\in\cF\mapsto E_F\in \cE$ so that this isomorphism takes operators supported in $F$ to operators supported in $E_F$ up to a error of $\eps$.
-We refer to Definition \ref{Def.CoarseLike} and Theorem \ref{T.Approximation} for precise statements and generalization for non-metrizable spaces.
-In the algebraic case, the error may be taken to be zero and the metrizability assumption can be completely forgotten (see Theorem \ref{ThmAlgebraicMain}).
+We prove that any isomorphism $\cstu(Y)\to \cstu(X)$ must satisfy the following `coarse-like' property: roughly speaking, given such isomorphism, we show that for every $\eps>0$ there exists an assignment $F\in\cF\mapsto E_F\in \cE$ so that this isomorphism takes operators supported in $F$ to operators supported in $E_F$ up to a error of $\eps$.
+In the case of the algebraic uniform Roe algebra, the error may be taken to be zero and the metrizability assumption can be omitted (Theorem~\ref{ThmAlgebraicMain}).